happycodelucky/SwiftAbstractLogger/README.md

 ## Category Logging

 Changing the global logging level for all logs isn't desirable.
-With *AbstractLogger* being used by potentially multiple packages, changing the levels would output too many logs.
+With **SwiftAbstractLogger** being used by potentially multiple packages, changing the levels would output too many logs.

 Category logging allows packages to scope logs and level to the package.
 Adding a `category` parameter to `log` or any level specialization, like `logDebug`.
 Scoping with categories permit log levels for that category to be configured independently.